-The City Council, by resolution, may from time to time adopt procedures, policies, rules and requirements, including the adoption of processing and administrative fees, to implement, administer, and/or enforce the provisions of this chapter.

-- B. The Director of the Department of Planning and Economic Development or designee is authorized to determine the number of dwelling units contained within a particular residential development, if a determination is needed to resolve a disagreement.
-When a question arises regarding the meaning, or requires an interpretation of any provision of this chapter to any specific circumstances or situation, the Director of Planning and Economic Development is authorized to render a decision thereon in writing. - C. The Director of the Department of Planning and Economic Development or designee is authorized to determine the classification of a commercial land use.
+- A. The City Council, by resolution, may from time to time adopt procedures, policies, rules and requirements, including the adoption of processing and administrative fees, to implement, administer, and/or enforce the provisions of this chapter. - B. The Director of the Department of Planning and EconomicCommunity Development is authorized to make a determination of the number of dwelling units contained within a particular residential development, if a determination is needed to resolve a disagreement.
+When a question arises regarding the meaning, or requires an interpretation of any provision of this chapter to any specific circumstances or situation, the Director of Planning and EconomicCommunity Development is authorized to render a decision thereon in writing. - C. The Director of the Department of Planning and Economic Development or designee is authorized to determination of the classification of a commercial land use.

 Commercial land uses shall be divided into three (3) classifications: commercial, retail, and industrial.
-When necessary, the Director shall determine the land use classification that most accurately describes the commercial development, or in the case of Mixed-use developments, the portion thereof, for the purposes of determining the fee to be imposed - D. The City's Department of Housing and Community Services shall keep on file and available for public review a copy of the current income schedules and utility allowances.
+When necessary, the Director shall determine the land use classification that most accurately describes the commercial development, or in the case of Mixed-use developments, the portion thereof, for the purposes of determining the fee to be imposed

+Services shall keep on file and available for public review a copy of the current income schedules and utility allowances.